Chapter 21:

 Third Chances In the Bygone

-Audra walked around the shop for a while, taking in every detail.
-She ran her fingers along the racks of clothing, touched the old books and electronics, and picked up a few knick-knacks.
-Each item had a story attached to it, a history, and it was comforting to know that at least these things still existed in this world.
+Audra walked the shop for a while, taking in every detail.
+She ran her fingers along the racks of clothing, touched the old books and electronics, and fiddled with a few knick-knacks.
+Each item had a story attached to it—a history.

 Memories started to run through her head.

-After grabbing the list of places from behind the counter and giving it a cursory glance, she eventually made her way upstairs to the small apartment that sat atop the store.
+After grabbing the list of tourist attractions, she made her way upstairs to the small apartment above the store.

-When she stepped inside, she was immediately greeted by the familiar scent of home-cooking.
-Her mom was busy in the kitchen, but she still noticed Audra's entrance pretty quickly.
+She was immediately greeted by the familiar scent of home-cooking.
+Her mom was already busy in the kitchen but still noticed Audra's entrance.

 "I see you found it.
 Good.
-So, what places are you the most interested in for our Japan trip?"
+So, what places are you the most interested in?
+Lots of places in Japan."

 "Uh…" Audra trailed off as she looked down at the paper again.

-Tons of places she'd once been excited to go to were circled in red.
-It'd technically been something they'd been planning since Audra had turned twelve.
-Her dad had been rolling over all of his vacation days and sick days to make it happen.
+Places she'd once been excited to go to were circled in red.
+It'd technically been something they'd been planning since Audra was twelve.
+Her dad had been rolling over vacation and sick days to make it happen.

-Her heart clenched at the thought as she deflated.
-Her mom didn't seem to notice though and continued on.
+Her heart clenched at the thought.
+Her mom didn't seem to notice though, thankfully.

-"Kyoto is supposed to be beautiful during cherry blossom season, but we're only going to be there for two weeks.
-We'll absolutely need to make the most of it before going to the other areas we have planned.
-Any suggestions?"
+"Kyoto is supposed to be beautiful with the cherry blossoms, but we're only going to be there for two weeks.
+Got a few things I'd like to see too, but… any other suggestions we should look at?"

 "M-maybe some temples or something?" she blurted.

 "Honey?"
-Jada asked, stepping out of the kitchen to check on her.
+Jada stepped out of the kitchen to check on her.

 "N-never mind.
 Forget it."

-Audra turned away.
-She didn't want to cry again.
+Audra turned away, not wanting to cry again.
 Not in front of her.
-It felt embarrassing and shameful to do so, even if the person wasn't real.
+It felt embarrassing, even if she wasn't even real.

 "I'm just… I'm glad I got to see you again.
 That's all."

 "Audra."
-Her mother placed a hand on her shoulder.
+A steady hand grasped her shoulder.
 "Did something happen?
 Why are you acting like this?"

-She shook her head, trying to keep her tears in.
-A part of her desperately wanted to tell them about what would happen.
-But it wouldn't change a single thing in reality.
+She shook her head, locking her tears away.
+A part of her desperately wanted to say what would happen.
+But it wouldn't do anything but ruin the simulation.

 "It's not something you'd understand, b-but it's okay.
 You don't need to worry.
 I just… I love you, alright?
 I love you so much, Mom."